In this corner of the Mediterranean, aperitivo is a word you will hear a lot. And, If you want to blend in with the Italians

 Via Paolo Sarpi 30, Milan

 For the wine lovers out there, head to Cantine Isola.
 Here, wine shelves dress the walls with bottles of every Italian wine you can imagine.
-From full bodied reds to sharp whites and bubbly you’ll find something to your taste.
+From full-bodied reds to sharp whites and bubbly you’ll find something to your taste.
 Located in Milan’s Chinatown and open for over 100 years, Cantine Isola is always a great spot to head to come aperitivo time.

 What is aperitivo?
 Now you know.
-And, with a couple places to go, why not head out and experience it first hand?
+And, with a couple of places to go, why not head out and experience it first hand?